frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

 It should be noted that while modeling every detail of the robot hardware (bolts, rivets, nuts) is beneficial for purchasing and real life assembly purposes, it isn't strictly necessary.
 Time is a precious resource, especially during build season, so you should spend it on what will give you the biggest return.

 ## Top Level Robot Assembly
-Now that you have a drivebase, you can create a top level robot assembly.
+Now that you have a drivebase, you can create a *top level robot assembly*.
+The top level robot assembly is the highest in the [assembly hierarchy](/best-practices/document-setup/).
+Organizing the assemblies in this way keeps thing organized from both a CAD assembly and real life assembly standpoint.

 Create an assembly tab above the `Master Sketch` part studio and name it `Top Level Robot Assembly`.
 Here, you will bring in the drivebase and the scoring mechanism from [1678's 2023 robot](https://www.thebluealliance.com/team/1678/2023).

 Copy [this link](https://cad.onshape.com/documents/28a750426de8e2bc17d5b900/w/8e79c6217ae2ce07ff57d900/e/a4d266d03289620078d13a80) to access the scoring mechanism.